Skip to Main Content

 That's where citation comes in useful.
 Look at a Wikipedia article and it's full of citations linking off to other, hopefully more reputable sources of information.
 And while we might read Wikipedia to get an understanding of a topic, if we're doing a piece of academic work then it's those more scholarly sources that we, like Wikipedia, will be needing to work with.

-Some chatbots also give citations, and you'll need to explore these to confirm that what the bot is telling you is accurate, just as you need to pay attention to the citations in an encyclopædia.
+Some chatbots also give citations, and if a tool you're using doesn't, why not explicitly ask it for some?
+Of course, you'll need to explore these to confirm that what the bot is telling you is accurate, just as you need to pay attention to the citations in an encyclopædia.
 Occasionally you'll find on Wikipedia a citation that isn't really supporting what's being stated, and the same is very much true with chatbots.

 When it comes to finding information, then, chatbots and encyclopædia perform very similar 'summary' roles, and in both cases we really need to pay attention to (and critically assess) the sources they claim to be using.